-As shown in Table 1, samples were analyzed for one or more of the following: chlordanes, DDTs, dieldrin, PBDEs, PCBs (46-55 congeners4), total mercury, selenium, and toxaphene.
-Among the chemicals analyzed in fish tissue samples from Legg Lake, only mercury and PCB levels were sufficiently high to impact consumption advice.
-For this reason, levels of other contaminants are not shown in this report.

-All fish samples were prepared as skinless fillets, except possibly for the TSMP study where the fillet preparation method for Channel Catfish and Largemouth Bass was not recorded.
+As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, and PCBs (54 congeners4).
+Among the chemicals analyzed in fish tissue samples from Coyote Lake, only mercury levels were sufficiently high to impact consumption advice.
+All fish samples were prepared as skinless fillets, except for the TSMP study where the fillet preparation method for Largemouth Bass was not recorded and the Threadfin Shad where samples were analyzed as whole organisms.
 Samples were analyzed as individual fish or composites.